Jakartovice: Administrative division

+Geography

+Jakartovice is located about 14 km west of Opava and 38 km west of Ostrava.
+It lies in the Nízký Jeseník range.
+The highest point is at 563 m above sea level.
+The southern municipal border is formed by the Kružberk Reservoir, built on the Moravice River.

 History

 The first written mention of Jakartovice is from 1250.
 Bohdanovice was first mentioned in 1265, Deštné at the beginning of the 14th century and Hořejší Kunčice in 1403.

 In 1974 the villages of Bohdanovice, Deštné, Hořejší Kunčice, and the territory of former villages of Kerhartice and Medlice were joined to Jakartovice and since then they make up one municipality.

+Demographics

+Transport

+The I/46 road from Olomouc to Opava passes through the municipality.

+Jakartovice is located on the railway line Opava–Svobodné Heřmanice, but trains run on it only on weekends and holidays during the summer season.

 Sights

-The most valuable buildings are the Baroque Church of the Nativity of the Virgin Mary built in 1755, and a complex of historic buildings in Deštné – the Baroque Deštné Castle from the 18th century (rebuilt from a fort from 1408) with a park, and the Gothic Church of the Visitation of Our Lady from the second half of the 14th century.
+The most valuable buildings are the Church of the Nativity of the Virgin Mary, built in the Baroque style in 1755, and the complex of historic buildings in Deštné – the Baroque Deštné Castle from the 18th century (rebuilt from a fortress from 1408) with a park, and the Gothic Church of the Visitation of Our Lady from the second half of the 14th century.